Here’s an easy poppy craft that’s perfect for a Remembrance Day activity for children.

 To make a poppy brooch, glue on a brooch pin so you can fasten your poppy to your coat.

-To make a poppy display, fix a green drinking straw on to the back of each poppy using tape or glue.
+To make a poppy display, fix a green drinking straw, or tube of rolled up green card, on to the back of each poppy using tape or glue.

 If you’re working with a group of children, each person could make a poppy to join the collaborative display.